GTC7788/CodeCounter_Java/README.md

 # CodeCounter_Java
-Very simple line counter written in Java
+A line counter program written in Java.